pragmint/open-practices/capabilities/visual-management.md

 ### [Monitoring Systems to Inform Business Decisions](/capabilities/monitoring-systems-to-inform-business-decisions.md) - Downstream

 Visual Management makes monitoring data easy to see and understand.
 It helps teams and stakeholders quickly spot what’s working, what’s broken, and what needs attention.
 Without clear visuals, important trends or problems can get missed.
-When monitored data is shown in simple, useful ways -- like dashboards or kanban boards -- it has a greater impact on business decisions.
+When monitoring data is shown in simple, useful ways -- like dashboards or kanban boards -- it has a greater impact on business decisions.